NUSTEM-UK/Pi_config/README.md

 Remove the old network widget from the menu bar and faff about with spacers until it looks a bit less rubbish.

+#### Update 2019-12-13

+After a major `apt upgrade`, needed to hack `/lib/systemd/resolv.conf` again - the file had been reset during the upgrade process.

 ### Deploy